-Informally, the work of the Initiative was under way for several years prior to its founding in 2010.
-Fuller Theological Seminary faculty with expertise in biblical studies, theology, Christian ethics, philosophy, psychology, marriage and family therapy, conflict transformation, Islam, and just peacemaking often teach courses in peacemaking skills and their underlying theological and philosophical grounding (see a current list of related course offerings here).
-Recent PhD graduates have included a peacemaking dimension in their PhD studies and are doing outstanding work in Indonesia, Kenya, Nigeria, Czech Republic, the United States, and elsewhere.
+The work of fostering bright, engaged peacemakers had been informally under way at Fuller for several years prior to the JPi’s founding in 2010.
+Faculty with expertise in biblical studies, theology, Christian ethics, philosophy, psychology, marriage and family therapy, conflict transformation, and Islam often teach courses in peacemaking skills and their underlying theological and philosophical grounding (see a list of current courses that we have included in our Masters-level emphasis here).
+Classes of students have seen formative community in a variety of manifestations, encouraging academic rigor, and real-world engagement.
+And recent PhD graduates have included a peacemaking dimension in their PhD studies and are doing outstanding work in Indonesia, Kenya, Nigeria, Czech Republic, the United States, and elsewhere.

 Fuller faculty and graduate students have made significant contributions to deeper understandings of theological and biblical grounds for peacemaking, and now these contributions are on offer and visible to the wider Christian world and its surrounding societies in the Just Peacemaking Initiative.
 Most peacemaking programs lack deep theological grounding; we are developing significant biblical and theological innovation for guiding Christian engagement in peacemaking.

 The Just Peacemaking Initiative gives form to many aspects of the agenda that Fuller Theological Seminary set in a key document concerning the “Mission Beyond the Mission.”
 In this commitment, peacemaking is named among a small number of core mandates.
 The imperatives of this Mission commend our dedicated aim: